 Go Green: Reusable utensils

-Buy a convenient little set like this SENHAI flatware set I purchased years ago.
-It has a stainless steel spoon, knife, fork, and chopsticks that come in a zippered neoprene pouch.
-I also have this great To-Go Ware Bamboo Utensil Set.
-I keep a set in my work bag for lunch, and another in my purse, and another set in my son’s lunch box and he hasn’t ever lost one (knock on wood).
+I keep a set in my work bag and another in my purse, and I have a set for my son’s lunch box–he hasn’t ever lost them (knock on wood).
 They’re also great for travel, picnics, or camping.
 You can of course simply use utensils you already own and wrap them in a cloth napkin or other type of bag or pouch for this purpose.

-When you order take out from home, make sure the restaurant knows you don’t need any utensils.
-I will admit this doesn’t often work, but it’s worth a try.
 If you’re entertaining, consider using your own silverware if you have enough, or buying a bunch from a local thrift store just for large gatherings.
 Doing some extra dishes is worth producing less waste.

 Are plastic utensils recyclable?